CESOP reporting: rules, thresholds and who must file

 2. Why CESOP exists

 The regime is a VAT-fraud tool.
 Cross-border e-commerce inside the EU has historically been hard for tax authorities to follow, because the seller often sits in a different member state from the buyer and from the bank that processes the payment.
-Carousel fraud, undeclared online sales, and abuse of small-value B2C exemptions all exploit that gap.
+Carousel fraud, undeclared online sales and abuse of small-value B2C rules all exploit that gap.
 By collecting payee-side payment data centrally and giving Eurofisc liaison officials cross-EU search, CESOP gives tax authorities a continuous trail of who is actually being paid by EU consumers, regardless of where the seller has registered.

-- Credit institutions (CRR-banks)
+- Credit institutions (CRR banks)

 - Electronic money institutions (EMIs)